Secure coding in PHP Training Course

 Laravel: Middleware Development

-14 HoursThis instructor-led, live training in (online or onsite) is aimed at web developers who wish to build middleware and web services in Laravel.
+14 HoursThis instructor-led, live training (available online or onsite) is designed for web developers who wish to build middleware and web services in Laravel.

 By the end of this training, participants will be able to:

-- Use Laravel PHP Aritisan to generate code and components.
+- Use Laravel's PHP Artisan to generate code and components.

 - Build RESTful APIs in Laravel that can browse, read, edit, add, and delete.